Interface and abstract (base) class¶

-The chapter does not contain an exercise, it introduces the related theory to students.
+The chapter does not contain exercises; instead, it introduces the related theory for the students.

 abstract class Shape { ... }